Electricians make sure that electrical systems are managed safely while meeting the highest quality standards.

 They also need to have certifications updated, as well as handle small maintenance operations or replacements.

-Sometimes, electricians work together with other professionals.
+Sometimes, electricians work together with professionals in other trades.

 But what defines the quality of life for them?